 Pari's cinematography is top-notch and paints a perfect picture to send shivers down the spine.
 Special mention for Ketan Sodha's haunting background score which lingers with you for a long time.

-In a nutshell, Pari manages to frighten you purely with its superlative performances and spine-chilling visuals.
+Pari manages to frighten you purely with its superlative performances and spine-chilling visuals.
 To Anushka Sharma, 'We love you, too' for stepping out of your comfort zone and giving us a supernatural film that succeeds in avoiding the deep pit of cliches.
 This is not one for the faint-hearted ones!